Frequently Asked Questions (FAQ)

-All mentees who participates in the Leadership track will receive training on how to run the chapter.
+All mentees who participate in the Leadership track will receive training on how to run the chapter.

 Our mentoring program is not only for students, we welcome professionals who are interested to also join our program and participate in any of the available tracks.

-However, program perks only apply to student mentees participating in the project-based track and leadership-based programs.
-Advisory based applicants do not qualify.
+However, program perks only apply to student mentees participating in the advisory track and leadership-based programs.

 What is expected from mentees?